kevando/freedom-torch/pages/china.md

 - FBI opens a new case on China every 10 hours
 - 100,000 Chinese students come to America every year.
+- Applw has 2m employees in china.
+4x walmart has in the us

 **White Monkey:** White people hired by China to say good things about China